UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Infographic illustrating the difference between a 12.5 cent advertised electricity rate and a 16.8 cent all-in rate on a computer screen.

-The image shows that the advertised electricity rate is usually lower than the final ‘all-in’ cost you pay, which depends on your actual usage and other fees.
+Advertised electricity rates are usually lower than the final ‘all-in’ cost you pay, which depends on your actual usage and other fees.

-Battle of the Flagship Plans: Live Brighter vs. Smart Edge
+Battle of the Flagship Plans: Fixed vs. Tiered

 A graphic comparing 'Live Brighter' fixed-rate and 'Smart Edge' tiered-credit electricity plans.